guettli/server-responsibilities/README.md

 * create new linux users
 * manage RAID
 * Create Cert (for example for https)
+* Create SSH-server cert
+* unsure ssh-server cert does not change (on upgrade, or server move)

 Networking
 * Provide default gateway